Paradigm4/streaming/README.md

 message.
 The data from the child is expected in the same format, the size in bytes followed by data in Feather format.

-To use the Feather format, specify format:'feather` as an argument to the `stream` operator.
+To use the Feather format, specify `format:'feather'` as an argument to the `stream` operator.
 For data coming from the child process, the type of each attribute has to be specified using the `types:...` argument.
 The names of each attribute can be specified as well using the `names:...` argument.
 See the Python